A vegan diet is based on plants (such as vegetables, grains, nuts and fruits) and foods made from plants.

 Sources of omega-3 fatty acids suitable for vegans include:

-But if you follow a vegan diet, you can still look after your heart by eating at least 5 portions of a variety of fruit and vegetables every day, cutting down on food that's high in saturated fat, and watching how much salt you eat.
+You can also look after your heart by eating at least 5 portions of a variety of fruit and vegetables every day, eating plenty of fibre, cutting down on food that's high in saturated fat, and watching how much salt you eat.

 Help us improve our website